AdobeDocs/commerce-cloud-service.en/help/cloud-guide/application/set-cache.md

 ---
 title: Set cache for static files
-description: Learn to modify cache storage expiration
+description: Learn to set cache storage options in the Commerce application configuration file.
 ---

 # Set cache for static files